Harrison, Bernie

 Biographical Text

-Better known as a Hampshire cricketer, Bernie Harrison played for Exeter City during the 1960/61 season.
-Previously with Crystal Palace he joined the club from Southampton and later played for Poole Town.
+Also remembered as a Hampshire cricketer, Bernie Harrison played for Exeter City during the 1960/61 season.
+Previously with Crystal Palace he joined the the Grecians from Southampton and later played for Poole Town.

-Bernie was also a talented cricketer who appeared for Hampshire and was on the books when the club won the County Championship in 1961.
-During his period of National Service he represented the Army in both sports and, having made his debut for Hampshire in 1957, he was was still playing for the 2nd XI until 1968.
-Subsequently becoming a teacher in Basingstoke and Andover, Bernie published an autobiography entitled "Brushes With The Greats – The Story Of A Footballer/Cricketer" ahead of his death in 2006.
+Bernie was also a talented cricketer who appeared for Hampshire in fourteen first-class games and was on the books when the club won the County Championship in 1961 as he continued to turn out for the 2nd XI as late as 1968.
+Also a useful table tennis, badminton and hockey player in his youth, Bernie became a teacher in Basingstoke and Andover and published an autobiography entitled "Brushes With The Greats – The Story Of A Footballer/Cricketer" prior to his death in 2006.

 Appearances